decentralized-identity/presentation-exchange/spec/spec.md

 </tab-panel>

 #### Holder Binding
-Credential often rely on proofs of holder binding for their validity.
-For example, a credential may be bound to a holder through the use of an identifier, knowledge of a secret, or via a biometric.
-A verifier may wish to determine that a particular credential, or set of credentials is bound to the credential holder.
+Credentials often rely on proofs of holder binding for their validity.
+A verifier may wish to determine that a particular claim, or set of claims is bound to the claim holder.
 This can help the verifier to determine the legitimacy of the presented proofs.
+Some examples of holder binding include proof of identifier control, proof the holder knows a secret, or biometrics.

+The claim issuer makes proofs of holder binding possible by including holder information either in the claim or the claim signature.

 ##### Proof of Identifier Control
-A number of credential types include an identifier for the credential subject.
-A verifier may wish to ascertain that the subject identified in the credential is the one submitting the proof, or has consented to the proof submission.
+A number of claim types include an identifier for the claim subject.
+A verifier may wish to ascertain that one of the subject identified in the claim is the one submitting the proof, or has consented to the proof submission.
+A claim may also include an identifier for the holder, independent of the subject identifiers.

-One mechanism for providing such proofs is the use of a DID as the identifier for the credential subject.
+One mechanism for providing such proofs is the use of a DID as the identifier for the claim subject or holder.
 DIDs enable an entity to provide a cryptographic proof of control of the identifier, usually through a demonstration that the holder knows some secret value, such as a private key.
-The holder can demonstrate the same proof of control when presenting the credential.
-In addition to verifying the authenticity and origin of the credential itself, a verifier can verify that the presenter of the credential still controls the identifier.
+The holder can demonstrate the same proof of control when presenting the claim.
+In addition to verifying the authenticity and origin of the claim itself, a verifier can verify that the holder of the claim still controls the identifier.

 ##### Link Secrets
-Some credential signatures support the inclusion of holder-provided information that becomes incorporated into the signature, but remains hidden from the credential issuer.
-One common use of this capability is known as a link secret.
+Some claim signatures support the inclusion of holder-provided secrets that become incorporated into the signature, but remain hidden from the claim issuer.
-A `link secret` is a value known only to the credential holder that is embedded in the signature of each issued credential.
-Upon presentation to a verifier, the holder demonstrates knowledge of the random value without revealing it, and proves that the same value is contained in every credential included in the proof presentation.
-The verifier can verify that the presenter of the credentials knows the link secret, and that the `link secret` is the same in each credential.
+One common use of this capability is to bind the claim to the holder.
+This is sometimes called a link secret.
+Just as with proof of control of an identifier, link secret proofs demonstrate that the holder knows some secret value.
+Upon presentation to a verifier, the holder demonstrates knowledge of the secret without revealing it.
+The verifier can verify that the holder knows the link secret, and that the link secret is contained in the claim signature.

-###### Common values across credentials
-Though not of itself a means of binding to a holder, multiple credentials with common values may be taken by a verifier as an indication that the credentials are about the same subject.
-For example, if multiple banking credentials contain the same account number, and one of those credentials may be bound to the holder using any of the mechanisms described here, a verifier could rely on the demonstration of common values to bind all of the credentials to the holder.

 ##### Biometrics
 This type of holder binding, instead of relying on demonstrating knowledge of some secret value, relies on the evaluation of biometric data.
-There are a number of mechanisms for safely embedding biometric information in a credential such that only a person who can confirm the biometric may use the credential.
+There are a number of mechanisms for safely embedding biometric information in a claim such that only a person who can confirm the biometric may present the claim.

 ### JSON Schema